AlecRust/brevwoo/README.md

 > WordPress plugin to integrate WooCommerce with Brevo

-Each product can be connected to any number of Brevo lists.
+Allows connecting each WooCommerce product to any number of Brevo lists.

 When a customer completes an order, they are added to the selected lists.